barafael/barafael.github.io/_posts/2018-06-04-How-The-Rust-Compiler-Prevents-Mistakes.md

     }
 }
 ```
-Writing a string into the buffer that is larger than the buffer will actually corrupt the password flag and grant us privileged access!
+Writing a string into the buffer that is larger than the buffer can corrupt the password flag and grant us privileged access!
 And yes, you should not use `gets`, as the compiler may tell us here.
 So, let's use fgets, but hide a mistake in our code:

 ```c